 The infinite timeline refuses to allow ideas to scale gracefully.
 The atoms of hot takes must rebound in merciless collisions off one another.
 The hivemind of public consciousness gropes from one commonplace to the next.
 It does move at least, in a sense so vague that we can safely call it Hegelian.

 The reader must be deliberate in tracking down and indeed resisting dopamine sirens to peruse your history and follow you from start to finish.
 To do anything that is not bit-sized consumption is to go against the grain.
-Cal Newport and Robert Greene have thought on thought and mastery formation that are certainly germane here.
+Cal Newport and Robert Greene have remarks on focus and mastery formation that are certainly germane here.

-While Nietzsche and Marcus Aurelius may have flourished in this potluck environmnet, Aquinas and Kant would flounder.
-Proust would have to vivisect himself into microscopic snapshot, beautiful perhaps but still victim of radical diminution.
+While Nietzsche and Marcus Aurelius may have flourished in this potluck environment, Aquinas and Kant would flounder.
+Proust would have to vivisect his loquacious metaphors into microscopic snapshots, beautiful perhaps but still victim of radical diminution.

 For those whose writing works in terms of photographs and vignettes, this may not be a problem, so long as their content is properly designed for discoverability.